 What Should I Do If After Mixing The Dough, It’s Still Sticky?

-If your cookie dough is still sticky and not resembling a play-doh like texture, then mix in 2 additional tablespoons of flour.
+If your cookie dough is still sticky and does not resemble a play-doh like texture, then mix in 2 additional tablespoons of flour.

 For dough that seems too dry, add 1 to 2 tablespoons of milk to the dough.